A Mission to Heal, a Promise to Care

 Here to serve as your partner in health, offering a wide variety of services that care for the mind, body and spirit.

-Since the Sisters of St. Francis of Philadelphia founded St. Joseph Hospital in 1891 (now St. Joseph Medical Center), CHI Franciscan has grown with the enduring goal of fulfilling the spiritual, emotional and physical needs of those we serve.
+Since the Sisters of St. Francis of Philadelphia founded St. Joseph Hospital in 1891 (now St. Joseph Medical Center), Virginia Mason Franciscan Health has grown with the enduring goal of fulfilling the spiritual, emotional and physical needs of those we serve.
 Here is a glimpse of our rich history in a pictorial timeline.

 The Sisters of St. Francis of Philadelphia founded St. Joseph Hospital, Tacoma's first Catholic hospital.
 It opened with 60 beds.
 In keeping with the values of St. Francis of Assisi, the Sisters of St. Francis ministered to all people, regardless of race, religion or financial status.
 Eight years after opening, St. Joseph Hospital expanded to 200 beds to meet the growing need for services.